The regulation on service connection for claims involving ionizing radiation exposure requires:

 • Tumors of the brain and central nervous system

-If a veteran is claiming service-connection for a disease that is NOT listed as a presumptive condition, they will have to prove that their condition is related to military service.
+If a veteran is claiming service-connection for a disease that is NOT listed as a presumptive condition for radiation exposure, they will have to prove that their condition is related to military service.
 These claims are decided on a case by case basis and the VA will look at factors such as the length of time exposed to radiation, the severity of the radiation, and the length of time between exposure and manifestation of the disease.

 Requirement #3 – Manifestation of Disease Within Specified Time Period